zhihanyang2022/pytorch-ppo/README.md

 They are supposed to be exactly the same, except that this repo doesn't have certain arguments, which are default to None or False in SB3 anyways.
 The hyper-parameters in config files were copied from rl-baselines3-zoo.
 These hyper-parameter values are good because they are tuned.

+*What hyper-parameter values are you using?*

+Checkout the config files in the two subdirs of `experiments`, one for the simplest discrete control domain and the other for the simplest continuous control domain.

 *How to extend this codebase for research purposes?*

 You can create a new file in `algorithms`, add it to the `algo_name2class` dictionary inside `launch.py`.
 Then, you can simply specify that you want to run that algorithm in config files, which means you need to create a folder in `experiments` to contain that config file.